5 Causes Of Irregular Periods You Should Know

 When you’re under a lot of stress for an ongoing period, your body can start to conserve energy by preventing ovulation.

-Experiencing a traumatic event, or even a lot of “ordinary” stress, can suddenly cause the adrenals to work overtime, which can disrupt the production of thyroid hormones, estrogen and other reproductive hormones.
+Experiencing a traumatic event, or even a lot of “ordinary” stress, can suddenly cause the adrenals to work overtime, which can disrupt the production of thyroid hormones, estrogen, and other reproductive hormones.

 2. Poor Diet

-A poor diet low in nutrients, antioxidants and probiotic foods yet high in stimulants can tax the adrenal glands and thyroid.
-For example, a high intake of sugar, hydrogenated fats and artificial additives, or pesticides is linked with thyroid issues and adrenal fatigue that can raise cortisol.
+A poor diet low in nutrients, antioxidants, and probiotic foods yet high in stimulants can tax the adrenal glands and thyroid.
+For example, a high intake of sugar, hydrogenated fats, and artificial additives, or pesticides, is linked with thyroid issues and adrenal fatigue that can raise cortisol.

+When your body mass index (BMI) falls below 18 or 19, you can start to miss your period due to having too little body fat.
 Body fat is important for creating enough estrogen, which is why very thin women or those with serious conditions like anorexia and bulimia can experience absent or missed periods.

 4. Over-Exercising

-5. Food Allergies and Sensitivities
+5. Food Allergies

 As you can see, a woman’s diet, level of stress, relationship with family and friends, habit of exercise, environment, and a host of other factors contribute to the quality of her life and, therefore, her state of hormonal health.

-• Make appropriate diet, lifestyle and stress-reduction changes first.
+• Make appropriate diet, lifestyle, and stress-reduction changes first.

 • Use natural herbs and remedies when extra support is needed.